ErikSchierboom/blog/content/about.md

 ### Work

-I am currently working at [Exercism](https://exercism.io/team/staff).
-If you want to know more about my professional career, please visit my [LinkedIn page](http://nl.linkedin.com/in/erikschierboom).
+I am currently self-employed.
+My current project is building [Exercism v3](https://exercism.io/team/staff).
+If you want to know more about my professional career or are interested in hiring me, please visit my [LinkedIn page](http://nl.linkedin.com/in/erikschierboom).
 You can also find me on [Twitter](https://twitter.com/ErikSchierboom).

 ### Hobbies